frntc/SIDKick-pico/README.md

 ## Troubleshooting

 When the SKpico-hardware is build correctly you should be able to start the configuration tool from Basic.
 If this does not work reliably, first check the soldering.
-In case it still does not work properly, or you experience glitches with the mouse or paddles (more than the normal slight jittering) or very old SID-tunes (reading write-only registers...) your computer might be one of the rare machines requiring different-than-default timings.
-They can be modified by calling *skpicopatch* with two additional parameters.
-Their default values are 15 and 11, smaller values mean less waiting for reading/writing signals to the bus.
-Most likely you need to decrease these values if you experience problems with the default timings.
+In case it still does not work properly, or you experience glitches with the mouse or paddles (more than the normal slight jittering) or very old SID-tunes (reading write-only registers...) your computer might be one of the rare machines requiring different-than-default timings (which have been updated with firmware 0.22).

+**Hint:** in case you need to modify timings, you can press reset (on any cartridge or other hardware extension) for 5 seconds to cycle between three timing configurations (the LED indicates when 5 seconds are over and you can release reset).
+If you press reset for >10 seconds, the SKpico will restore to "factory defaults", i.e. whenever something goes wrong, you can reset the device completely.

-In case you do not want to flash the firmware again, you can try to modify the timings using the **SKpicotiming tool** running on the C64.
+If you really need handcrafted timings, then they can be modified by calling *skpicopatch* with two additional parameters.
+Their default values are 12 and 3, smaller values mean less waiting for reading/writing signals to the bus.
+In case you do not want to flash the firmware again, you can also try to modify the timings using the **SKpicotiming tool** running on the C64.

 In case you use a **Pico-clone** with the RGB-LED (e.g. the black PCBs available from Chinese sellers) and it does not blink, make sure the solder jumper for the RGB-LED is closed (it sometimes isn't).
 If your mouse or paddles do not work properly, e.g. the x-paddle influences the y-paddle and vice versa, check the solder pad named "VREF": there should be a large resistor to fix the paddles, or close the solder pad with a blob such that the "trigger"-option also works.
 In general, these PCBs seem to quite often have quality issues (bad soldering, even missing components), have a closer look at the PCBs if they behave strange.

 If a diagnostic ROM reports "bad SID" this might be due to too low values (this might be due to capacitors becoming old, ...).
 You can also check the values with a diagnostic harness in the configuration tool (afaik the diagnostic ROMs check for values between 80 to 120).
-If they are too low, and you want the diagnostic ROM to pass, you can offset them (statically or only then a diagnostic situation is detected) using SKpicopatch.
+If they are too low, and you want the diagnostic ROM to pass, you can offset them using SKpicopatch, or more comfortably in the configuration tool: go to "Pot X/Y" and press +/- (the offsets are applied statically, or only then a diagnostic situation is detected which is indicated by an arrow pointing upwards in the config tool).

 If you can't hear digis in Ghostbusters (or any other old tune using 4-bit samples via $d418): don't forget to configure the SKpico to use 6581 or 8580 with digiboost.
 <br/>